 "Well then, this will be your first time.
 They aren't very intelligent creatures, but they know what they want.
 And what they want is human happiness.
 They'll feed on all your good thoughts until you go mad.
 That is why they are so effective at Azkaban.
-Anyways, that matters not.
 Most wizards will tell you that the only way to get rid of a Dementor is by a Patronus.
 There is another way, but not many have what it takes to perform the charm."
 As we walked, it almost appeared like he was talking to himself, but after he finished he looked at me as if he was waiting for me to give him something.

 "So first, let me see if you can make a Patronus."

 I frowned and shifted my eyes.
-I remember learning of Patronuses at school, probably from a question on the N.E.W.T.S., but I had never conjured a full-bodied one.
-To create one, I had to think of my happiest moment.
-The only moment I could think of was when Tom would genuinely smile at me (and I could count the times on one hand).
+I remember learning of Patronuses at school, maybe from a question on the N.E.W.T.S., but I had never conjured a full-bodied one.
+To create one, a witch had to think of their happiest moment.
+The first happy moment I could think of was when Tom would genuinely smile at me (and I could count the times on one hand).
 We both stopped in unison and I pointed my wand out to the forest floor in front of us.
 "Expecto Patronum.

-“Ah well,” Tom sighed, “As I thought.
-It’s quite alright.
-I don’t expect my Death Eaters to have many happy memories.”
+"Ah well," Tom sighed, almost disappointed.
+"As I thought.
+It's quite alright.
+It's difficult to imagine a happy memory when life brings them so rarely."

 I was upset that it didn't work.
-Stubbornly, I told myself that I was determined to keep my happiness.
+Stubbornly, I told myself that I was determined to remember my happiness.
 "No, I can do this.
 I know I can."

 Tom silently agreed to let me do it again.
-I thought of not just myself and Tom, but when Mother and I used to go to the park, the time when Norma confided that she trusted me more than Druella, when Tom invited me to go to Albania with him, when Mother and I used to bake cakes, Tom and our shared kiss in the Chamber, and every time Tom looked in my eyes with a sense of loss and incomprehension.
+I thought of not just myself and Tom, but when Mother and I used to go to the park, the time when Norma confided that she trusted me more than Druella, when Tom invited me to go to Albania with him, when Mother and I used to bake cakes, Tom and our shared kiss in the Chamber, and every time Tom looked in my eyes with a sense of incomprehension.
 It was at those times, I knew, Tom showed his true love for me.
-"Expecto Patronum!”
-I bellowed this time.
+"Expecto Patronum

 "I-I didn't expect you to make one.
 But…this is good," he nodded.
-"You know, if I wasn't absolutely sure that you were in love with me, which I am, I would think you were my mortal enemy.”
+"You know, if I wasn't absolutely sure that you were in love with me, which I am, I would think you were out to destroy me."

 "Your Patronus – it's a mongoose.
 They're the only animals that kill snakes for fun."

-I flicked me wand and the mongoose faded away with the wind.
-Tom pulled out his and spoke, "Infitialis Tutela.”
+I flicked the wand and the mongoose faded away.
+Tom pulled out his yew wand and spoke, "Infitialis Tutela

-I blinked and it was like someone had put a dark transparent tent around my Lord and me.
-Everything seemed darker, which felt impossible to me since the forest was already dark enough.
+I blinked and it was as if someone had put a dark yet transparent tent around Lord Voldemort and me.
+Everything seemed to be in the shadows, which felt impossible to me since the forest was already dark enough.
 The only clear area was our ten foot diameter bubble.
 "What does this do?"
 I had to ask.

 "Dementors don't have eyes.
 But even if they did, they couldn't.
 Only the people inside can see it."